arnaud-lb/php-memory-profiler/README.md

 curl -d MEMPROF_PROFILE=1 http://127.0.0.1/test.php
 ```

+### Profiling native allocations

+Memprof doesn't track native allocations by default, but this can be enabled
+by setting `MEMPROF_PROFILE` to `native`.

+Native allocations are the allocations made outside of PHP's own memory
+allocator.
+Typically, external libraries such as libxml2 (used in the DOM
+extension) make native allocations.
+PHP can also make native allocations for
+persistent resources.

+Enabling native allocation tracking will profile these allocations in addition
+to PHP's own allocations.

+Note that when native tracking is enabled, the program will crash if a native
+library uses threads, because the underlying hooks are not thread safe.

 ## Functions documentation

 ### memprof_enabled()

 Returns whether memory profiling is currently enabled (see above).

+### memprof_enabled_flags()

+Returns whether memory profiling and native profiling are enabled (see above).

 ### memprof_dump_callgrind(resource $stream)